-The MH industry represented approximately 11% of the Company's sales in the first quarter of 2018.
-Based on industry data from the Manufactured Housing Institute, MH wholesale unit shipments increased by approximately 9% in the first quarter of 2018.
+The MH industry represented approximately 12% and 11% of the Company's sales in the second quarter and firstsix months of 2018, respectively.
+Based on industry data from the Manufactured Housing Institute and the Company's estimate for the month of June 2018, MH wholesale unit shipments increased by approximately 12% and 11% in the second quarter and first six months of 2018, respectively.
+The demographic trends within the MH market indicate strong expected demand patterns related to first time home buyers and those looking to downsize.

 We currently expect steady growth in this market for the remainder of 2018 with growth rates and seasonality consistent with recent years and believe we are well-positioned to capitalize on the upside potential of the MH market, especially given the increasing attractiveness of the single-family manufactured housing option and the combination of our nationwide geographic footprint, available capacity in our current MH concentrated locations, and our current content per unit levels.